 Are you passionate about a specific issue in global health?
-Then Activities are for you.
-Activities are student led nationally coordinated projects focused tackling a specific area of health inequality.
-Activities are a core part of the Medsin network and are the home of some of the networks biggest successes.
-Activities adopt a unique way of tackling health inequalities, some focus on action in their communities while others advocate for change - often they do both!
-If you're interested in a particular area of global health then check out the relevant activity’s page below and find out how you can get involved directly with them.
+Then Affiliates are for you.
+Affiliates are student led nationally coordinated projects focused tackling a specific area of health inequality.
+Affiliates are a core part of the Medsin network and are the home of some of the networks biggest successes.
+Affiliates adopt a unique way of tackling health inequalities, some focus on action in their communities while others advocate for change - often they do both!
+If you're interested in a particular area of global health then check out the relevant Affiliate's page below and find out how you can get involved directly with them.
 Many will have projects you can take up on the local level or any number of ways to contribute on the national level!
 Finding out how to have an impact on global health is only and email away!

-If you have any queries, can’t find an activity that suits your interest, would like help in setting up a new activity or are involved with an organization that would like to become an affiliated Activity of Medsin UK, then contact our Activities Director Joseph McArthur on firstname.lastname@example.org
+If you have any queries, can’t find an Affiliate that suits your interest, would like help in setting up a new Affiliate or are involved with an organization that would like to become an Affiliate of Medsin UK, then contact our Affiliates Coordinator Alex Peterson on firstname.lastname@example.org

 Healthy Planet UK is a nationwide network of health students in the UK dedicated to education, action and advocacy around climate change and health.
 In order to mobilise future members of the health profession - and others - in response to climate change, we work on several key areas: